Khitan language: Records

 Prior to the 19th century, only one Khitan text, the Langjun inscription, was known to scholarship in China; however, the inscription was thought by Ming and Qing scholars to be written in the Jurchen script.

-The History of Liao contains a volume of Khitan words transcribed in Chinese characters titled "Glossary of National Language" (國語解).
+The 14th century History of Liao contains a volume of Khitan words transcribed in Chinese characters titled "Glossary of National Language" (國語解).
 It is found in Chapter 116.

 The Qianlong Emperor of the Qing dynasty erroneously identified the Khitan people and their language with the Solons, leading him to use the Solon language to "correct" Chinese character transcriptions of Khitan names in the History of Liao in his Imperial Liao-Jin-Yuan Three Histories National Language Explanation (欽定遼金元三史國語解) project.

 The Liao dynasty referred to the Khitan language with the term Guoyu (國語, "National language"), which was also used by other non-Han Chinese dynasties in China to refer to their languages like Manchu of the Qing, Classical Mongolian during the Yuan dynasty, Jurchen during the Jin, and Xianbei during the Northern Wei.
 Even today, Mandarin is referred to in Taiwan as Guoyu.